The Cistercians and St. Urban Monastery

 The immediate cause was the defeat of the Catholic canton of Lucerne in the Sonderbundskrieg of 1847, political unrest in the canton against the conservative government and hostility to the monasteries (especially the Jesuits).

-More than six centuries earlier, the Cistercian monastery of Lützel (Lucelle, Alsace) founded the monastery of St Urban in 1194.
+More than six centuries earlier, the Cistercian monastery of Lützel (Lucelle, Alsace) was founded in 1194.
 The name derives from a small chapel dedicated to Mary: “Monasterium Beatae Mariae de Sancto Urbano“.
 The barons of Langenstein provided money and land.

 In the 13th and 14th centuries, the monastery acquired more and more estates and villages outside its core area (Langenthal, Roggwil, Wynau and Pfaffnau).
 These areas were in the cantons of Thurgau, Bern, Schaffhausen and Aargau.
 The abbey was a small sovereign state with its jurisdiction and court.